 - The government gets involved.
 Bans and prohibitions are enacted, addressing symptom rather than cause.

 - The wealthy and politically connected quickly claim beneficial exceptions, often in isolated “walled gardens” separate from the rest of us.
+The IRS, for example, has an entire separate agency for dealing with the very rich.

 - Generations of inequality and/or outright suffering follow, such as after the invention of the steam engine, which made products more affordable for everyone but also ripped limbs from children and stagnated wages for nine decades.